 Constraints:

 1 <= numCourses <= 20000 <= prerequisites.length <= 5000prerequisites[i].length == 20 <= ai, bi < numCoursesProblem Overview: You are given numCourses and a list of prerequisite pairs where [a, b] means you must take course b before a.
-The task is to determine whether it is possible to finish all courses.
-In graph terms, courses form a directed graph and the question becomes: does the graph contain a cycle?
+The task is to determine whether it is possible to complete all courses.
+In graph terms, each course is a node and prerequisites are directed edges.
+The question reduces to detecting whether the directed graph contains a cycle.

-Approach 1: Depth First Search (DFS) for Cycle Detection (Time: O(V + E), Space: O(V + E))
+Approach 1: Depth First Search (DFS) for Cycle Detection (Time: O(V+E), Space: O(V+E))

-Approach 2: Kahn's Algorithm for Topological Sort (Time: O(V + E), Space: O(V + E))
+Approach 2: Kahn's Algorithm for Topological Sort (Time: O(V+E), Space: O(V+E))

 | Approach | Time | Space | When to Use |